imaginando/imaginando.github.io/vs/layer-manager.md

 <br/>

-Clicking and holding a layer open its additional options:
+Clicking and holding a layer will open its additional options:

 - **Materials** - open the material browser
 - **Copy** - copy the layer that is in the selected slot to memory
 - **Paste** - paste the layer that is in memory into the selected slot
-- **Reset** - open the reset dialog
+- **Reset** - open the reset layer form

-The reset button has two options:
+The reset layer form has three options:

+- **Material** - resets the layer to the default 'plain color' material
-- **Reset Material** - resets the current material to its default state (does not affect the color, as color is a layer property)
+- **Reset Material Parameters** - resets the layer's material parameters to their default values
-- **Reset Modulation Matrix** - resets all values in the modulation matrix
+- **Reset Modulation Matrix** - resets the layer's modulation matrix values

 Clicking and holding the background layer opens the following options: